frederickding/droplr-export/README.md

    - **Web:** Customize the variables `$filename` and `$destination` to your needs, and load the script in a browser.
 Note that this is untested, and therefore unsupported.

+## Known issues

+- [ ] Fetching 'link'-type drops currently downloads the entire body of the
+  link's target (e.g. if http://example.com/huge-1GB-video.mp4 is the target, cURL will attempt to fetch the entire body to the debug.tmp file).
+Can be replaced by using a HEAD request.